expo/expo/docs/versions/v13.0.0/guides/building-standalone-apps.md

  }
 ```

 The iOS `bundleIdentifier` and Android `package` fields use reverse DNS notation, but don't have to be related to a domain.
-In this case I chose `org.rnplay.exp` because the app's website is rnplay.org and this is the Exponent version of the app.
+In this case I chose `org.rnplay.exp` because the app's website is rnplay.org and this is the Expo version of the app.
 Yours might be `com.yourcompany.appname`.

-You're probably not surprised that `name`, `iconUrl` and `version` are required, but if you haven't used Exponent much you might be confused by `slug` and `sdkVersion`. `slug` is the url name that your app's JavaScript is published to, for example `exp.host/@notbrent/rnplay`, where `notbrent` is my username and `rnplay` is the slug.
-The `sdkVersion` tells Exponent what Exponent runtime version to use, which corresponds to a React Native version.
+You're probably not surprised that `name`, `iconUrl` and `version` are required, but if you haven't used Expo much you might be confused by `slug` and `sdkVersion`. `slug` is the url name that your app's JavaScript is published to, for example `exp.host/@notbrent/rnplay`, where `notbrent` is my username and `rnplay` is the slug.
+The `sdkVersion` tells Expo what Expo runtime version to use, which corresponds to a React Native version.

 There are other options you might want to add to `exp.json`.
 We have only covered what is required.
 See [Configuration with exp.json](configuration.html) for the full spec.

 ## 3. Start the build

--   Run `exp start` in your app directory to boot up the Exponent packager.
+-   Run `exp start` in your app directory to boot up the Expo packager.
 This is necessary because during the build process your app will be republished to ensure it is the latest version.
 -   Once the app has started, run `exp build:android` or `exp build:ios`.

 ### If you choose to build for Android